FREE SHIPPING From 49PLN

 Shiitake mushroom - nutritional and medicinal properties

-Traditional use of Shiitake mushroom
+Traditional uses of the shiitake mushroom

-Medicinal properties of Shiitake extracts
+Medicinal properties of shiitake extracts

 Polysaccharides found in Shiitake and the immune system